adrianwedd/adrianwedd.github.io/docs/scripts/build-insights.md

 The script accepts a comma-separated list of changed files as its first argument.
 If none are provided it scans the target directories.
 For every markdown file found (excluding existing `.insight.md` files) the contents are sent to OpenAI via `callOpenAI`.
 The resulting text is written next to the source file.

+After a summary is generated, it is validated with `markdownlint`.
+If the summary fails linting, the original file is moved to `content/insights-failed/` for manual review and the insight file is not created.

 Output is logged with `[INFO]`, `[WARN]`, and `[ERROR]` prefixes via `logger.mjs`.

 ## Environment Variables